All Episodes

 But the whole thing doesn't stop there.

-And she also wants to require, require this is the federal government.
+And she also wants to require, require, this is the federal government.

-She's never run a business, she doesn't know what she's talking about here.
+She doesn't know what she's talking about here.

-Yet we're going to entrust somebody like this who has no clue how to run a business and what is involved in doing so, to require businesses.
+Yet we're going to entrust somebody like this who has no clue how to run a business and what is involved in doing so to require businesses that all workers or all employers to at least consider flexible work schedules.

 And she also wants to give child care subsidies to stay-at-home parents rather than just families who send their kids to daycare.